Principal Investigator: Merrin Macrae

 Research Institution: University of Waterloo

-Timeline: October 2018 – April 2021
+Timeline: October 2018 – May 2021

-- Synthesize edge-of-field runoff (surface and/or tile drainage) and P concentrations and loadings (soluble reactive P (SRP), total P (TP)) results from 8 sites in Ontario (ranging in soil texture and topography) to generate information regarding annual edge of field losses (3 sites), cover crops (2 sites), tillage (3 sites), P application strategies (3 sites) and preferential transport into tile drains (2 sites).
+- Synthesize edge-of-field runoff (surface and/or tile drainage) and P concentrations and loadings (soluble reactive P (SRP), total P (TP)) results from 8 sites in Ontario (ranging in soil texture and topography) to generate information regarding annual edge-of-field losses (3 sites), cover crops (2 sites), tillage (3 sites), P application strategies (3 sites) and preferential transport into tile drains (2 sites).